 - 1.2.
 The Doctrine Commission first received this reference in 2005, but still has considerable work to do before offering a full-scale report.
 The delay reflects both the number of other references to the Commission and the inherent importance and complexity of this subject. - 1.3.
 The Doctrine Commission is convinced of the need for profound theological reflection and plans to study the subject under such themes as power and authority, the culture of the church, truth and reconciliation, the nature of sex, and the nature of sin.
 This work lies ahead of us. - 1.4.
 Given the importance of the subject, however, the Doctrine Commission is also offering to the General Synod this brief interim Report.
 The Report seeks mainly to indicate the areas which need theological reflection, to encourage all (but especially bishops and theological educators) to continue to think through these issues, and to offer some preliminary suggestions about the way in which theological truth can help meet pastoral needs. - 1.5.
 Much in the way in which the Church has responded to the scandal of abuse has been both commendable and necessary.
-But it has also tended to be merely legal and managerial.
-Important as such responses are, the real issues can only be addressed theologically.
+However, theological issues are yet to be fully addressed.
 It is for this reason that the Doctrine Commission is committed to offering its best efforts to the Australian Church, and would be grateful for the prayers of God's people towards such a result.